 One young boy got killed at his work and a bus load of 50 people came to Anfield one Sunday to scatter his ashes at the Kop end.
 It was very, very sad.
 Another family came with a man's ashes when the ground was frost-bound.
 So the groundsman had the difficult job of digging a hole in the pitch inside the Kop net.
 He dug it a foot down at the right-hand side of the post facing the Kop and casket containing the man's ashes were placed in it.
 So people not only support Liverpool when they're alive.
 They support them when they are dead.
 This is the true story of Liverpool.
 This is possibly why Liverpool are so great.
 There is no hypocrisy about it.
 It is sheer honesty.

 Laughingly I have said, when a ball has been headed out of that particular corner of the net: 'That's the bloke in there again!
 He's having a blinder today.'
 But I wasn't trying to be funny really.
 I don't think we lost a goal at that end for years after the man's ashes were placed in there."

-Whether Shankly said the exact words...
+Whether Shankly is said the exact words...
 "Some people believe football is a matter of life and death, I am very disappointed with that attitude.
-I can assure you it is much, much more important than that." he said when reflecting on the relationship between the Liverpool and Everton fans.
+I can assure you it is much, much more important than that," is maybe not exactly accurate, but he DID say when reflecting on the relationship between the Liverpool and Everton fans.